 Healthcare is an industry that operates under a lot of restrictions and regulations, so it’s vital for medical institutions to operate in an ecosystem that is compliant to all of them.

-Automated analytical solutions with a rule-based engine can check all documents that are added to a hospital’s database for the compliance to HIPAA and FDA regulations and notify hospitals if something went wrong.
+Automated analytical solutions with a rule-based engine can check all documents that are added to a hospital’s database for compliance to HIPAA and FDA regulations and notify hospitals if something went wrong.

 Example.
 Conifer health solutions created a program that connects to EHR and checks hospitals’ clinical documents in accordance with the new coding guidelines.
 It gets to the core of potential compliance issues and even provides them with training on a constantly changing ton of healthcare regulations.